crittermike/personal-blog/src/pages/ramblings/static-sites.md

 If you want to roll your own, you can use a tool like [LunrJS](https://lunrjs.com/) to build your own search index which gets loaded in client-side if the user is searching for something.
 There are docs on how to do this for most common static site generators, and it's fairly straightforward.

 That said, and this is a pet peeve of mine in general, you may not really need a search.
 Check your analytics to see how often it's actually being used on your current site.
 There's a good chance that your typical user is just resorting to Googling if they can't find what they're looking for you in your navigation, since many users (such as myself) have been conditioned to just assume site search features are terrible.

-### But what about dynamic content or paths?

-What do you do about the case where there are an infinite number of possible paths for some given feature?
-For example, a [side project of mine](http://toogl.es) is a simplified frontend for YouTube, so any YouTube video is reachable there.
-That is obviously way too many paths to be able to generate ahead of time.

-In situations like this, you rely on frontend JS.
-Most static site generators allow for "hybrid" pages that are bootstrapped in the pre-built HTML but bring in the dynamic goodness after page load.
-Here are [some docs on this from GatsbyJS](https://www.gatsbyjs.org/docs/building-apps-with-gatsby/) for example.

 ### Ok, what are my options?